We produce both open source and proprietary software, for theorem proving and formal methods:

 Common HOL is our standard for portability of proofs and source code across HOL systems.
 We supply various software components to support this, most of which are open source.

-We write our software to be reliable, simple and efficient.
+We write our software to be reliable, simple-to-use and efficient.
 OCaml is our main coding language, and user interaction is via the powerful OCaml command line.
 Part of our aim is to demystify formal proof, and our open source code has sufficient clarity and explanation to make it understandable to non-experts.